AfshinEfati/AfshinEfati/README.md

 - **OS**: Linux

-## Contributions
-- [Repository Name](https://github.com/yourusername/repository-name): A brief description of your contribution.

 ## Get in Touch
 Feel free to reach out via email or connect with me on LinkedIn.
 I am always open to discussing new projects, collaborations, or opportunities.